 The Criminal Justice Capstone is a comprehensive assessment of knowledge and skills required for successful performance in a variety of related organizations.
 This course consists of a portfolio development project that encompasses scholastic and personal self-assessment, writing, and peer review.
 This class must be taken during the last two quarters of the program.
-Prerequisites: None Lecture Hours: 60.0; Lab Hours: 0
+Prerequisites: None; course must be taken during the last two quarters of the program.
+Lecture Hours: 40; Lab Hours: 0; Other Hours: 0